loupeteam/AxisLib/Types.typ

 TYPE
-	AxisBasic_typ : 	STRUCT  (*Axis manager data type.*) pAxisObject : REFERENCE TO ACP10AXIS_typ; (*Pointer to the axis object (global variable from nc mapping file).*) pEndlessPosition : UDINT; (*Address of a permanent variable to use the InitEndlessPosition and mcHOME_RESTORE_POS homing method.
+	AxisBasic_typ : 	STRUCT  (*Axis manager data type.*) pAxisObject : REFERENCE TO McAxisType; (*Pointer to the axis object (global variable from nc mapping file).*) pEndlessPosition : UDINT; (*Address of a permanent variable to use the InitEndlessPosition and mcHOMING_RESTORE_POSITION homing method.
 If this value is non-zero, the position will be restored on startup.*)
 		ErrorTextModuleName : STRING[12] := 'acp10etxen'; (*Name of the acp10 error text module to be used for the drive.*)
 		IN : AxisBasic_IN_typ; (*Axis manager inputs (read/write).*)
 		IO : AxisBasic_IO_typ; (*IO to map to generic IO.
 To use this, the IO must have "FORCED" in the axis configuration*)